goodlyrottenapple/calculus-toolbox/_posts/2015-04-21-isabellebuilder.md

 {: .code .python #keywords}
 | def __keywords(calc) |

-Given a dictionary, this function returns all the keys of the dictionary and recursively returns keys of any subd-ictionaries
+Given a dictionary, this function returns all the keys of the dictionary and recursively returns keys of any sub-dictionaries

 <br>